adblockplus/adblockplus/.gitlab/issue_templates/change.md

 ## Integration notes
 (Mention any breaking changes and necessary changes that need to be made by any project that wants to include this change)

-## Updates page (optional)

-#TBA

-(Should this issue be mentioned on the update page for the upcoming release?
-If yes [find](https://gitlab.com/eyeo/adblockplus/abpui/adblockplusui/issues?scope=all&utf8=%E2%9C%93&state=opened&search=%22update+page+for%22) (or create it if necessary) the update page issue, link it from here and add a reference to this issue to it.
-If not this section can be removed.)